pgEdge/cli/cli/doc/spock.md

-     sub-disable         # Put a subscription on hold and disconnect from provider. sub-add-repset      # Add a replication set to a subscription. sub-remove-repset   # Drop a replication set from a subscription. sub-show-status     # Display the status of the subcription. sub-show-table      # Show subscription tables.
+     sub-disable         # Put a subscription on hold and disconnect from provider. sub-add-repset      # Add a replication set to a subscription. sub-remove-repset   # Drop a replication set from a subscription. sub-show-status     # Display the status of the subscription. sub-show-table      # Show subscription tables.
      sub-resync-table    # Resynchronize a table.
      sub-wait-for-sync   # Pause until the subscription is synchronized.